Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Find what a symbol calls (forward call graph)', providing a specific verb-resource pair and distinguishing from the sibling 'find_callers' by explicitly referencing its reverse direction.
+Description clearly states 'Find what a symbol calls (forward call graph)', providing a specific verb and resource.
+It distinguishes itself from the sibling tool 'find_callers' (reverse direction) by referencing the same evidence shape.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.